 We know that midterms and finals suck, but we doubt that you feel your life threatened when exams are coming up.
 If stress is a survival instinct, and if positive stress makes you perform better, then what is that feeling you experience in your student life?
 It’s called “Negative stress”.
 Mostly negative stress appears because we feel out of control and very insecure about the situation we are in—because we ignore the symptoms of stress.
 Symptoms could be exhaustion, being forgetful, self-destructive/negative thoughts, headaches, having difficulties sleeping, and feeling drained physically, mentally, and socially.
 If you don’t take a break and just keep going, this often leads to a negative stress spiral.

-Now let’s take a look on what you can do yourself to prevent and avoid stress
+Now let’s take a look at what you can do yourself to prevent and avoid stress.

 You decide how you think

-It is important to say that stress appears when YOU somehow feel threatened by a given situation.
-This means that you can actually change your stress level.
+It is important to say that stress appears when you somehow feel threatened by a given situation.
+This means that to a certain extent, you can actually control your stress level.
 Your mind is much more powerful than you think.
 An exam is in no way threatening, but if you decide it to be so in your mind, stress is activated.
 Self-expectations are also built in your mind.
 You decide how you think and if you work on changing the way you think, you can learn how to take control over stress.

 Plan your day and gain structure

 Now try to dig deeper and take a look at your bigger assignments.
 You can easily create a much better overview by breaking the assignments down into smaller pieces and phases.
 Schedule when to work on which phases and make estimates on how long you think it will take to complete this phase.
 Always remember: asking somebody else for help is nothing to be embarrassed about.
-Neither is saying “No thank you” to social events or other things if you really don’t have the time according to your calendar.
+Neither is saying “No thank you” to social events or other things if you really don’t have the time.

 Take care of yourself

 The most important advice is to remember to take care of yourself and to do something good for yourself.
-Make it a priority to get a good night’s sleep, eat healthy so your body and brain can keep up, and try to get some exercise—take a walk or go for a run.
+Make it a priority to get a good night’s sleep and eat healthy so your body and brain can keep up.
+Also, try to get some exercise—take a walk or go for a run.
 20-30 minutes a day is enough to keep your body fit and energized.
-You also need to plan some “Me time” where you take a complete timeout and do something for yourself that makes you happy.
+You also need to plan some “Me time” where you take a complete timeout and do something that makes you happy.
 It’s okay to have some “Me time” every day, though maybe you just need it once a week.
 It’s totally up to you, but you have to make room for it.

 You are not alone

-Feeling stressed as a student is very normal and as you read above, the number of students feeling stressed are increasing.
-While that’s no surprise, it doesn’t have to be that way.
-Think about stress triggers, and whether social media is affecting you in a negative way.
-It’s important that you remember to just be you.
+Feeling stressed as a student is very normal.
+But what’s not normal is accepting that it has to be like that, or letting it take a serious toll on your life.
+Think about which stress triggers are affecting you and identify when you are feeling them.
+Write them down.
+Consider whether social media is affecting you in a negative way.
+If so, try to give yourself some down time.
+It’s important that you remember to just be you and do what makes you happy.
 You don’t have to make everything look perfect on the outside.
 You are not alone, and you can take action against your stress level.
 Take responsibility and fight to change the way you think.
 Maybe you can even inspire another student to do the same.